mit-pdos/sigmaos/cpython3.11/Doc/library/platform.rst

    Returns the system's release version, e.g. ``'#3 on degas'``.
 An empty string is returned if the value cannot be determined.

-   On iOS and Android, this is the user-facing OS version.
-To obtain the Darwin or Linux kernel version, use :func:`os.uname`.

 .. function:: uname()